BeckmannundPartnerCONSULT/DocumentationTree/other_versions/html_Tree/readme_html_Tree.txt

 Example tree for the script html_build_text.lua.

+6.3 html_build.lua

+This skript converts a Lua tree in a html page with tree.
+This is especially helpful on mobile devices but here for Windows.

+Start of the Lua script with the right informations for path of input and output data.

 7.1 html_build_node_content.lua

 This script produces a tree in html with the nodes having the content of their children nodes in parenthesis.